xelis-project/xelis-blockchain/API.md

 ### Storage

 XELIS Wallet has the ability to have a built-in encrypted DB that can be used to store / fetch entries easily.
-This can be really helpful for small services / applications that don't to setup a whole database system.
+This can be really helpful for small services / applications that don't want to setup a whole database system.

 It is a key / value DB with support of multiples Trees, everything is stored in encrypted form on the disk.